ShameGod/HashMaps/README.md

            Map.Entry me = (Map.Entry)it.next();
            System.out.println("Key is: "+me.getKey() + " & " + " value is: "+me.getValue());
        }
+        ```

 The me.getValue is of type Object, it is necessary to cast it to the used Type

 ### hashMaps are not ordered when we iterate over them the order is not kept !!

+### Examples of the usage of hashmaps in real life

+The use of Hash maps can be very tricky.
+For example to groupe anagrams (exercise and answer available) I had to use the sorted string as a key to group the words
+It is way easier than using an array